-The Power of Attorney can be used with your permission if you still have mental capacity and if you have lost mental capacity.
+The Power of Attorney can be used with your permission if you still have mental capacity and if you lose mental capacity.

-Your attorney can disclaim their appointment if they are unable to act for you
+Your attorney can disclaim their appointment if they become unable to act for you

 You may also now wish to read our guide to the differences between an Enduring Power of Attorney and a Lasting Power of Attorney.